schoolofcities/king-street-toronto/analysis/analysis_notes.md

 Data is hourly but not every hour is recorded, some days have peak hours only.

 ## turn_restrictions2019-2023
-This dataset contains traffic volume data for the years after the King St Pilot was made permanent (Apr 2019).
+This dataset contains traffic volume data for the years after the King St Pilot was made permanent (Apr 2019), starting on Jan 1, 2019.
+It should be noted that the data collection process was changed in 2019 to have edge processing and continuous data collection, and that data may have been removed if there was an outage.

 There is no data collected for King / Simcoe (UID: 14), as its data collection ended before the pilot began.